 In an aircheck session, the program director played a break, looked at the talent, and said:

 Do you know what I like about that break?
 It was short.

-Coaching mechanics (How long is the break?) instead of performance (How good was the break?) drives personalities crazy.
+All the air left the room.
+Coaching for mechanics (How long is the break?) instead of performance (How good was the break?) drives personalities crazy.
 And rightfully so.